MikeChunko/mojipets/README.md

 ![Home Page](https://i.imgur.com/8n40fLP.png)

-Mojipets is a pet collecting game similar to tamagotchi with emojis, built by [@ezwendel](https://github.com/ezwendel), [@MikeChunko](https://github.com/MikeChunko), [@myriacore](https://github.com/myriacore), and [@njdom24](https://github.com/njdom24) as a CS 546 - web dev project.
+MojiPets is a virtual pet website with emojis, built by [@ezwendel](https://github.com/ezwendel), [@MikeChunko](https://github.com/MikeChunko), [@myriacore](https://github.com/myriacore), and [@njdom24](https://github.com/njdom24) as a project for CS 546 - Web Programming.

-It's built using mongodb + node + expressjs + handlebars for the backend, and plain html + css + js + jquery for the frontend.
+It's built using mongodb + node + expressjs + handlebars for the backend, and html + css + js + jquery +ajax for the frontend.

 ### To Run

-This project requires a working npm installation.
+This project requires a working npm and mongodb installation.
 Run the following commands to run this project for yourself:

 ```
 $ git clone https://github.com/MikeChunko/mojipets.git
 $ cd mojipets
-$ npm update
+$ npm install
 $ npm run seed
 $ npm start
 ```
+then simply head over to the link printed in your terminal (typically http://localhost:3000) and enter the world of MojiPets!
+Once your logged in, you can buy pets and food, feed and play with your pets, and add friends and check out their profiles.

-Once run, you'll have a few user accounts to test with.
+The provided database seed gives a few user accounts to test with.
 Make your own, or try the following:

 - Username: `elijah`, Password: `fun9password`